-Stranded Med-View passengers protest at Lagos, London airports
+Stranded Med-View Passengers Protest at Lagos, London Airports

 One of the protesters, Elizabeth, lamented that it was becoming of Med-View to either reschedule or cancel a flight without duly informing the affected passengers.

-The Guardian yesterday learnt that some of the airline’s passengers are still waiting for Med-View aircraft at London Gatwick for airlift.
+The Guardian reports that some of the airline’s passengers are still waiting for Med-View aircraft at London Gatwick for airlift.

 One of the stranded passengers, Yinka, lamented shabby treatment by their airline yesterday.
 Yinka, in a tweet said: “Day-four at Gatwick Airport, a passenger fainted.
 Over 500 from Saturday still stranded.
 Police being used to check-in people.‘’